skiselev/easy_z80/README.md

 ### SPLD Fuse Map

 Easy Z80 uses an ATF16V8/GAL16V8 SPLD (U9) for address decode logic.
 The [SPLD fuse map](SPLD/easy_z80.jed) and the [SPLD source code](SPLD/easy_z80.pld) are provided in [SPLD](SPLD) directory of this repository.

+## Changes
+* Version 1.0
+  * Initial version

+## Known Issues
+* Version 1.0
+  * Top silkscreen: RR1 reference and value are not visible.
+It should read "RR1, 4.7k"
+  * Bottom silkscreen on JP1 and JP2 covers the trace connections, so they are not easily visible
+  * Bottom silkscreen: No project URL.
+Should be [github.com/skiselev/easy_z80](https://github.com/skiselev/easy_z80)